Oh how difficult stillness can be, through life changes, yet this is the only place peace can be found.

 Nine months later I would lose my 2 1/2 year old brother.
 (His birthday is Sept.
 5)

 This morning was no different.
-Last night I had pulled out this collage I had created some years ago.
+Last night I had pulled out this collage of photos from Botanic Gardens that I created a few years ago.

 Be still my soul, the hour is hastening on,

 When we shall be forever with the Lord,

 Be still, my soul; when change and tears are past,

 All safe and blessed we shall meet at last.

 Thank you LORD for the hope of eternal life in heaven with You and the ones I love.
 “I Can Only Imagine.”
 (Mercy Me)

 The first three verses of the song are equally meaningful for much of life’s imponderable mysteries and unanswered questions.

 by Catharina von Schlegel, 1697-?